ericmjl/Network-Analysis-Made-Simple/docs/introduction/graphs.md

 - edges/relationships are defined as "one user has decided to follow another".

-Now that you've seen the framework for defining a graph, I'd like to invite you to answer the following question:
+Now that you've seen the framework for defining a graph, we'd like to invite you to answer the following question:
 **What examples of networks have _you_ seen before in your profession?**

 Go ahead and list it out.